 What Is an Enrolled Agent (EA)?

-An enrolled agent, or EA, is a kind of tax professional who focuses narrowly on managing tax arrangements for business or private entities.
-EAs boast a wide range of knowledge in such tax-related subjects as income, estate, gift, payroll, levies, returns, inheritance, non-profit and retirement taxes.
+An enrolled agent, or EA, is a tax professional who focuses on managing tax arrangements for business or private entities.
+EAs boast a wide range of knowledge in tax-related subjects, such as income, estate, gift, payroll, levies, returns, inheritance, non-profit and retirement taxes.

 What Is a Certified Public Accountant (CPA)?